-Non-native shrubs and trees proposed for use on SF land will be assessed and monitored to ensure the plant is meeting its desired function and reproduction throughout the planted area and that the non-native does not become invasive or cause negative ecological effects.
-An interdisciplinary team within the Bureau of Forestry will assess a proposed species by reviewing the considerations and justifications.
+Non-native shrubs and trees proposed for use on state forest land will be assessed and monitored to ensure the plant is meeting its desired function and reproduction throughout the planted area and that the non-native does not become invasive or cause negative ecological effects.
+An inter-disciplinary team within the Bureau of Forestry will assess each proposed species by reviewing the considerations and justifications.
 Staff involved in the assessment will be: